 The walkway around the stupa has mosaic animals and zodiac (the Western one) signs.
 There’s a dinosaur playing the kaen (musical instrument made of bamboo) at three of the corners, and a kangaroo (just because) at the southeast corner.
 There are also similar mosaics on the walkways around the 2nd and 3rd floors.

 The temple’s center of activity is the stupa’s ground floor, which has a Buddha relic inside a chamber with a nine-spired roof.
-Next to it is a life-like resin statue of the abbot (Unusual, because these are normally made after an abbot has died.) and in the back is a copy of the Chinarat Buddha (from Phitsanulok); two copies of Phra Kaew (the Emerald Buddha), one green and one orange; and a baby Buddha.
+Next to it is a life-like resin statue of the abbot (Unusual, because these are normally made after an abbot has died but this was put here many years before.) and in the back is a copy of the Chinarat Buddha (from Phitsanulok); two copies of Phra Kaew (the Emerald Buddha), one green and one orange; and a baby Buddha.
 They are facing west because the original Chinarat Buddha also faces west.

 Along the northern wall is a table with 108 alms bowls (for donating 108 coins) and another full of daily Buddhas.
 The number 108 was important in ancient India and so it is found in many Buddhist stories, most importantly the 108 signs of perfection to show that he was the Buddha – this is also why there are often 108 symbols on the soles of many large Buddha footprints.

 The wall murals (starting in the southeast corner) tell the history of Khon Kaen city – painting #5 shows the settlers arriving at this location – followed by panels about Isan culture, including Heet 12-Khong 14 festivals and social rules.
 Many of the painting here and on other floors have funny little scenes hidden in plain sight, such as the little boy peeing in picture #26.